ImMPrada/discussion/README.md

 yarn start
 ```

-To try it, we don't have jet an authentication system, but there are three fake users:
+To try it, we don't have yet an authentication system, but there are three fake users:

 ![image](https://user-images.githubusercontent.com/26731448/162988125-9b7893c7-0a59-498a-af72-b51a8e25a019.png)